fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmIdent/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmIdent
+title: FvwmIdent
-type : module
+type: module
-description : |
+description: |
   FvwmIdent will create a window which contains information on the target window selected by the user.